helloworld-hellohyeon/helloworld-hellohyeon/README.md

  <br/>
 </p>

-Hello! 👋 I'm **HYEON**, working as a front-end developer in Seoul, Korea.
 Usually, use **React with TypeScript** and **Next.js** for SSR.
 I want to build services that support **a11y**, can **communicate with people** and make me fun 🥳.